Designer Zac Posen Refuses To Dress Melania And Ivanka Trump And Here’s Why

 Couture designer Zac Posen has dressed Melania and Ivanka Trump in the past, but the 36-year-old says that he won’t be doing it again in the near future.
 Despite the fact that former First Lady Michelle Obama was frequently spotted sporting Zac Posen designs, he now says that he’s “staying away from bringing my brand into politics.”

 As Fox News reports, Posen is just the latest in a whole slew of designers that have flat-out refused to dress Melania Trump and other members of the first family.
-In addition to Zac Posen, the Trump family has been axed by mega fashion designers Marc Jacobs, Christian Siriano, Joseph Altuzarra, Derek Lam, Humberto Leon, Sophie Theallet and Tom Ford.
+In addition to Zac Posen, the Trump family has been axed by mega fashion designers Marc Jacobs, Christian Siriano, Joseph Altuzarra, Derek Lam, Humberto Leon, Sophie Theallet, and Tom Ford.

 #SleazeFeed: Zac Posen Refuses to Dress Melania and Ivanka Trump https://t.co/tvJeCk7qxX |via @YahooCelebrity pic.twitter.com/YvDXOKfZLY